Digital Properties Manager

 The Hartogs hope that the brand — and beer — will resonate with the area’s tech culture.

 “We have to make it a fun brand; we can’t just stop at our name and logos,” Richard said.
-“Part of the Rocket Frog story is the Minotaur V rocket that was designed by Orbital ATK, which is a mile down the road from us.
+“Part of the Rocket Frog story is the Minotaur V rocket that was designed by Northrop Grumman (formerly Orbital ATK), which is a mile down the road from us.

 “We want to honor the poor frog as much as we want to honor the science and technology behind the rocket, so interacting with the local science community is important for us.
 We want them to take ownership of the brand.”